Bard the Bowman: Fictional history

-Bard is a descendant of Girion, the last lord of the city of Dale, which had been destroyed by the dragon Smaug two centuries before the events of The Hobbit, which takes place in year 2941 of the Third Age.
+Bard is a descendant of Girion, the last lord of the city of Dale, which had been destroyed by the dragon Smaug 171 years before the events of The Hobbit, which takes place in year 2941 of the Third Age.
 He is the captain of a company of archers in Esgaroth (also known as Lake-town).
 His friends accused him of prophesying floods and poisoned fish, but they knew his worth and courage.
 He is described as tall and grim with black hair.
 When Smaug attacks Lake-town, Bard is the last of the archers to stand his post, but the dragon is immune to arrows.
 However, a thrush speaks to Bard, showing him the weak spot in the dragon's armour in the hollow under Smaug's left breast, which Bilbo had discovered in his conversation with Smaug.
 He fires his favourite shaft, the family heirloom "Black Arrow", and kills Smaug, who falls onto Lake-town, destroying it.

 After the dragon's death, Bard joins the survivors of the attack on Lake-town and discovers that they had thought him dead.
 The survivors receive assistance from the elves of Mirkwood, and together Thranduil and the able-bodied men of Lake-town travel to the Lonely Mountain to claim a share of the dragon hoard.
 In the absence of Thorin Oakenshield and his company, all believed to have been killed by the dragon, Bard has a rightful claim to the treasure as the heir of Girion, and also a charitable claim to alleviate the suffering of the people of Lake-town.

 However, at the Lonely Mountain, Bard discovers that Thorin Oakenshield, King under the Mountain, is very much alive, along with all his companions.
 Their response to Bard's claim is to barricade themselves inside the mountain, refusing to surrender any of the treasure under threat of war.
 To break the stalemate, Bilbo Baggins slips out of the mountain at night and offers the Arkenstone to Bard in order to put pressure on Thorin to make peace with the Elves and Men.
-However, Thorin is unwilling to share any of Smaug's treasure with an armed host at his gates, which causes the elves and men to prepare to attack the mountain.
-To make matters worse, Thorin's cousin Dáin II Ironfoot arrives to reinforce Thorin's claim to their family home under the mountain.
+However, Thorin is unwilling to share any of Smaug's treasure with an armed host at his gates, which causes the elves and men to prepare to besiege the mountain.
+To make matters worse, Thorin's cousin Dain Ironfoot arrives to reinforce Thorin's claim to their family home under the mountain.
 However, a large army of Goblins and Wargs arrives on the scene, forcing the three armies to unite to fight against them.
 Bard leads the men into battle, reinforced by the arrival of Beorn and the Eagles.